Jenin82/hacker-rank-tch/README.md

 let test = "hackerrank";
 let count = 0;
 ```
-- "test" is the target string that we want to find within s.
+- `test` is the target string that we want to find within `s`.
-- "count" will be used to keep track of the current position we're at within the test string.
+- `count` will be used to keep track of the current position we're at within the `test` string.
 ```javaScript
 for (let i = 0; i < s.length; i++) {
     if (s[i] == test[count]) {